Happily representing.

 Mariyka Foster

 Mariyka Foster is an author-illustrator of picture books and a designer for kids’ apparel.
+Her debut book Leo and the Pink Marker (Peachtree Publishing 2024) was featured by Kirkus Reviews, School Library Journal, and Parents.com.
+Her second book, You're Still Pretty New Here, is set to hit shelves in 2026.
 She strives to fill her stories with humor, heart, and warm representation of families of all shapes and colors.
-She lives in Atlanta with her husband and their fluffy bobtail cat, Jasper.
+She lives in Atlanta with her partner and their fluffy bobtail cat, Jasper.

 Leanne Hatch